farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_10_Lab8_Ex5_Manage_Device_in_Intune.md

 In this task, you're going to manage the Category property of the two devices that are joined to Azure AD and enrolled in Microsoft Intune.
 You will also review the properties and discovered apps on each device.

-1. In the LON-CL1 VM, you should still be logged in as the **Admin** account, and you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. In the LON-CL1 VM, you should still be logged in as the **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In your Edge browser, the **Microsoft Endpoint Manager admin center** should still be open and it should be displaying the **Devices | Device categories** window after having completed the prior task.